Hawick, Minnesota

 State Highway 23 (MN 23) at the junction with Kandiyohi County Road 2.
 Hawick is located 41 miles west-southwest of the city of Saint Cloud.

 History

 Hawick was originally settled by immigrants from Norway during the mid-19th century through the early 20th century.

 Hawick was first named Havig, according to author Martin Ulvestad, who wrote extensively about early Norwegian–American settlements in Minnesota circa 1907.

 Conversely, according to Minnesota historian Warren Upham in the book Minnesota Place Names: a Geographical Encyclopedia" the name Hawick is believed to have come from local railroad superintendent R. Manvel, who named the community after Hawick, Scotland.

+Hawick zip code was 56246 before the post office closed and mail was transferred to the New London post office changing the zip code to 56273.